-The event object must be of type javax.enterprise.inject.spi.ProcessInjectionTarget<X>, where x is the managed bean class, session bean class or Java EE component class supporting injection.
+The event object must be of type javax.enterprise.inject.spi.ProcessInjectionTarget<X>, where X is the bean class.

 '''

 public interface ProcessInjectionTarget<X> {

-'''

-'''

 public AnnotatedType<X> getAnnotatedType();

 public InjectionTarget<X> getInjectionTarget();

 public void setInjectionTarget(InjectionTarget<X> injectionTarget);

 public void addDefinitionError(Throwable t);

 }

 '''

-- getAnnotatedType() returns the AnnotatedType representing the managed bean class, session bean class or other Java EE component class supporting injection. - getInjectionTarget() returns the InjectionTarget object that will be used by the container to perform injection. - setInjectionTarget() replaces the InjectionTarget. - addDefinitionError() registers a definition error with the container, causing the container to abort deployment after bean discovery is complete.
+- getAnnotatedType() returns the AnnotatedType representing the bean class. - getInjectionTarget() returns the InjectionTarget object that will be used by the container to perform injection. - setInjectionTarget() replaces the InjectionTarget. - addDefinitionError() registers a definition error with the container, causing the container to abort deployment after bean discovery is complete.

 Any observer of this event is permitted to wrap and/or replace the InjectionTarget.
-The container must use the final value of this property, after all observers have been called, whenever it performs injection upon the managed bean, session bean or other Java EE component class supporting injection.
+The container must use the final value of this property, after all observers have been called, whenever it performs injection upon the managed bean.